COronavirus Pandemic Epidemiology (COPE) Consortium

 To learn more about our approach to real-time epidemiology and how we are using the COVID Symptom Study app (previously known as the COVID Symptom Tracker) to inform public health strategies, read our paper in Science.

-For a complete list of published work by the COPE Consortium, see the publications section at the bottom of the page.
+For a complete list of published work by the COPE Consortium, see the publications section above.

 Frequently Asked Questions